monkeyark/mnist/readme.md

 stride = stride
 padding = padding

+Output width will be floor down to integer if the calculate value is not integer.
-As there are only 10 categories for the MNIST dataset, the last FC output neuron is 10
+As there are only 10 categories for the MNIST dataset, the last FC output neuron is 10.

 ## CNN structure
 ### CNN 1-2